yknishidate/vktiny/README.md

 # quick-vkray

-A header only library to make Vulkan Ray Tracing easy to use.
+A header only library to use Vulkan Ray Tracing quickly.

 ## Features